Asymptotic fluctuations in supercritical Crump-Mode-Jagers processes: Introduction

 The laws of large numbers of the supercritical general branching process counted with a random characteristic are due to Nerman \cite{Nerman:1979,Nerman:1981} in the single-type, non-lattice case, that is, when the reproduction point process is not concentrated on any lattice.
 There were earlier results for special cases, but here we refrain from sketching the history and instead refer to the introduction of \cite{Nerman:1981}.
 The lattice version of Nerman's law of large numbers was proved by Gatzouras \cite{Gatzouras:2000}.

 In view of the relevance of the general branching process in applications and the fact that the laws of large numbers date back as far as 1981, it is remarkable, and rather surprising, that there is no comprehensive central limit theorem for the general process counted with a random characteristic in the literature.
 However, there are results for related models indicating the intricate nature of the fluctuations that can occur.
 For the multi-type continuous-time Markov branching process with finite type space where individuals give birth only at the time of their death Athreya \cite{Athreya:1969a,Athreya:1969b} proved a central limit theorem and Janson \cite{Janson:2004} proved a functional central limit theorem.
 Asmussen and Hering \cite[Section VIII.3]{Asmussen+Hering:1983} provide results for the asymptotic fluctuations of multi-type Markov branching processes with rather general type space.
 In principle, these results contain the single-type case of the general branching process since such a process can be seen as a Markov process in which the type of an individual at time $t$ is its entire life history up to time $t$.
 However, this type space is large, and the assumptions of \cite{Asmussen+Hering:1983} are typically not satisfied except in special cases such as the case of the Galton-Watson process.
 Recently, Janson studied the asymptotic fluctuations of single-type supercritical general branching processes in the lattice case \cite{Janson:2018}.
 For the non-lattice case, there is a second-order result by Janson and Neininger \cite{Janson+Neininger:2008} for Kolmogorov's conservative fragmentation model that may be translated into the language of general branching processes.
 It gives a central limit theorem for the number of individuals born up to time $t$, but it requires that the offspring variable $N \defeq \xi([0,\infty))$ be bounded and the additional assumption that $\int e^{-x} \, \xi(\dx) = 1$ almost surely, a rather restrictive assumption in the context of general branching processes.
+Another related work is the paper by Charmoy, Croydon, and Hambly \cite{Charmoy+al:2017}, where the authors investigate the fluctuations of the eigenvalue counting function related to certain random fractals.
+This problem can be addressed using limit theorems for specific Crump-Mode-Jagers processes.
+The random characteristics in this model are no longer assumed to be independent, which takes it beyond the scope of the present paper.
+It is worth noting that limit theorems for general branching processes were previously explored by Jagers and Nerman \cite{Jagers+Nerman:1984b}.
+However, the conditions in this paper can be challenging to verify, even for relatively simple characteristics.
 Another related result is the central limit theorem for Nerman's martingale \cite{Iksanov+Kolesko+Meiners:2021b}.